-In 2005 the Productivity Commission released a research report, Australia’s Health Workforce, which examined the issues affecting Australia’s health care workforce.
+In 2005, the Productivity Commission released a research report, Australia’s Health Workforce, which examined the issues affecting Australia’s health care workforce.
 The report was considered a major impetus for changing thinking around the way health services were planned and delivered [51].
 It addressed various factors affecting the health care workforce’s productivity, highlighting the difficulty in determining the capacity of the workforce due to the emphasis on professions, rather than competencies.
 It described factors inhibiting health workforce innovation such as entrenched custom and practice, limiting role flexibility and impeding the ability of the workforce to meet its full potential [3].
 It was acknowledged that traditional health care roles and boundaries have their place, ensuring high quality patient care, however historical and rigid work practices can, ‘ … impede transferability of skills across professional boundaries; prevent appropriate recognition of prior learning; constrain the move to a more competency-based education and training system; and discourage the further development of multidisciplinary care approaches’ [3, p.29].

 Furthermore, it indicated that professional bodies often implement strategies such as setting entry criteria and developing codes of conduct, which are primarily designed to uphold standards of quality and safety.
 These strategies, however, may also be driven by the desire to protect the professional task domain and associated income [3].
 In an appendix within ADEA’s Role and Scope of Practice [19] document, there is reference to the Productivity Commission’s 2005 Report: